silvershop/silvershop-core/docs/en/02_Customisation/Emails.md

 ## Modifying templates

 Update email content by overriding the templates inside the `templates/email/` folder.
+Silvershop respects the frontend theme and tries to use those templates.
-Just create a corresponding folder/template in your mysite folder, such as `mysite/templates/email/Order_RecieptEmail`.
+Just create a corresponding folder/template in your theme or app folder, such as `themes/mytheme/templates/email/Order_RecieptEmail.ss` or `app/templates/email/Order_RecieptEmail.ss`.

+Remember: `app/templates` overrules `themes/mytheme/templates`.

 ## Modifying subject lines